Devolutions/devolutions-gateway/README.md

 - `TlsPrivateKeyFile`: path to the private key to use for TLS,

+- `UseWindowsCertificateStore`: enable usage of the Windows Certificate Store,

+- `WindowsCertificateStoreType`: type of the Windows Certificate Store to use,

+- `WindowsCertificateStoreName`: name of the Windows Certificate Store to use,

 - `Listeners`: array of listener URLs.
     Each element has the following schema: